moxystudio/node-promptly/README.md

 #### Validators

-The validators have two purposes: to validate and to transform input.
+The validators have two purposes: to check and transform input.

 ```js
 (value) => {